-The program consists of 55 to 59 credits in advanced interpreting theory and practice with an emphasis in Teaching Interpreting.
+The program consists of 45-54 credits in advanced interpreting theory and practice with an emphasis in Teaching Interpreting.
 Individuals who are already seasoned and/or credentialed interpreters, will take courses primarily online to enhance their experience and knowledge.
 Students will complete a 4-credit course in internship and portfolio or student teaching and portfolio.
 The entry-level track will provide students with the opportunity to complete a full 18 credits of internship and portfolio.

 Your plan of study:

 Once admitted to MA in Interpreting Studies, you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the program.
 By filing this Program Plan (PDF form) for the Advanced Interpreting or Teaching Interpreting tracks, you have a road map for completing your degree and clarity on what to expect.The Program Plan for the Entry-Level track consists of 45 credits.

 ► Courses for the MA in Interpreting Studies program